“A widow gets bombarded with all the things she’ll have to do, so it’s essential to have everything as organized and up-to-date as possible.”

-- Start with a professional will – If at all possible, before a spouse passes away, the couple should visit an estate planning attorney and have a professional, comprehensive will drawn up.
+If at all possible, before a spouse passes away, the couple should visit an estate planning attorney and have a professional, comprehensive will drawn up.

-- Open a sole bank account – Many recent widows are surprised when banks close joint accounts when the husband passes away.
+Many recent widows are surprised when banks close joint accounts when the husband passes away.
 Having another account in their name alone helps ensure that the money is there to meet immediate expenses.

-- Update beneficiaries and ownership titles – If a husband is listed as a beneficiary on a widow’s life insurance policy, retirement account, or something similar, then those documents need to be updated with a different beneficiary.
+If a husband is listed as a beneficiary on a widow’s life insurance policy, retirement account, or something similar, then those documents need to be updated with a different beneficiary.
 It is also important to retitle any jointly held property.

 Contact an experienced estate planning attorney to help you with all of the details.